wp-plugins/speakout/readme.txt

 = 1.0.0 =

-Initial fork of SpeakUp! with additional privacy option
+Initial fork of SpeakUp! with additional privacy option in setting so only display first letter of surname

 == Upgrade Notice ==